WordPress on Ubuntu 20.04 LTS

 sudo apt install -y nginx mariadb-server php-fpm php-gd php-mysql php-curl php-xmlrpc php-zip php-mbstring php-imagick

-The above one-liner will install all the required items (php, nginx, mariadb) on your ubuntu 20.04 server.
+The above one-liner will install all the required items (php, nginx, mariadb) on your ubuntu 22.04 server.
 Now, let's configure everything.

 Step 2: Configuration

-First, configure nginx
+First, configure NGINX

-[email protected]:~# sudo nano /etc/nginx/sites-available/default
+root@server:~# sudo nano /etc/nginx/sites-available/default

 This will Open the default configuration file in nano.
 Add the below server block at the end of the file.